-According to Chambers Asia-Pacific, Sam has "ability to synthesise and clarify inherently ambiguous circumstances" with "formidable US Department of Justice experience".
+According to Chambers Asia-Pacific, Sam is "the kind of lawyer you can put in front of your business people - an engaging, credible speaker with a sense of humour" with "ability to synthesise and clarify inherently ambiguous circumstances" and "formidable US Department of Justice experience".
 In 2013, Main Justice recognized Sam with a Distinguished Service Award in the FCPA category.

 Advising numerous publicly-traded companies' boards of directors, audit committees, and special committees of the board, with regard to the conduct of internal reviews of securities disclosure and accounting concerns and or other compliance, enforcement or regulatory matters